 - AI as a service – Do you have a single defined training dataset?
 Or are you building an infrastructure that can support multiple undefined AI workloads – AI as a service?

 6. Preparation is key.

-AI involves about 80 percent data preparation and 20 percent training – yet most organizations focus on training.
+AI involves about 80 per cent data preparation and 20 per cent training, yet most organisations focus on training.
 As a result, the preparation steps are neglected.
 Data is deployed, copied and duplicated on whatever infrastructure may be available.
 Seize the opportunity to build a robust, efficient, scalable, consolidated infrastructure, or a “data hub.”

-7. Recognize that few people understand the end-to-end solution.
+7. Recognise that few people understand the end-to-end solution.

 Delivering an integrated system capable of supercomputer levels of performance is not standard IT.
 Data scientists understand the tools and frameworks but seldom understand the impact on the infrastructure.
 Likewise, infrastructure experts have knowledge within a specific technology domain.
 Few individuals have the deep knowledge required across compute, storage and network.
 Individuals who have a good understanding of AI and data science are a rare breed!

-Financial services organizations have two options for creating a high-performance infrastructure to support AI initiatives.
+Financial services organisations have two options for creating a high-performance infrastructure to support AI initiatives.
 One option is to build it yourself.
-While this do-it-yourself approach can seem daunting, incorporating scale-out storage solutions as a foundation can reduce some of the complexity.
+While this DIY approach can seem daunting, incorporating scale-out storage solutions as a foundation can reduce some of the complexity.
 The other option is to leverage a purpose-built platform, thereby accelerating your AI initiatives while also reducing risk.

-Whichever option you choose, first consider the bigger picture — beyond the math, models and data science — to help minimize the challenges of building AI at scale.
+Whichever option you choose, first consider the bigger picture – beyond just the math, models and data science – to help minimise the challenges of building AI at scale.